 To work out how much equity you have, take away the amount you owe from the valuation.
 For example, if you owe £150,000 and your home is valued at £175,000, your equity is £25,000.

 You don’t need to do anything.
-As long as you continue making your monthly mortgage payments, you may soon no longer be in negative equity.
-This can happen if market conditions improve and the value of your home increases or if you reduce the amount you owe to less than the value of your home.
+As long as you keep making your monthly mortgage payments, you may soon be out of negative equity.
+This will be either because market conditions improve, and the value of your home goes up or because you reduce the amount you owe below the value of your home.

-If you’re thinking of making a change, see below how negative equity could affect your plans.
+If you’re thinking of making a change, here’s how negative equity might affect your plans:

-Some lenders, including HSBC, will let you switch to a new mortgage rate, even if you’re in negative equity.
+Some lenders, including HSBC, will let you switch mortgage rates, even if you’re in negative equity.

 Explore: How to switch mortgage rates